-- If that doesn’t help, Google “certified furniture repair shops near me” or “sofa restoration near me.”
+- If that doesn’t help, Google “certified furniture repair services near me” or “sofa restoration near me.”
 Read the reviews to search out trustworthy shops in your area, such as Jensen Brothers Furniture.

 - More expensive repair shops like BarcaLounger offer you quality service as well as top warranties.
-If you have a more expensive recliner, it’s best not to skimp on money.
+If you have a more expensive reclining chair, it’s best not to skimp on money.